2013 North Carolina Tar Heels baseball team

-The 2013 North Carolina Tar Heels baseball team are representing the University of North Carolina at Chapel Hill in the 2013 NCAA Division I baseball season.
-Head Coach Mike Fox is in his 15th year coaching the Tar Heels.
-They play their home games at Bryson Field at Boshamer Stadium and are members of the Atlantic Coast Conference.
+The 2013 North Carolina Tar Heels baseball team represented the University of North Carolina at Chapel Hill in the 2013 NCAA Division I baseball season.
+It was Head Coach Mike Fox's 15th season coaching the Tar Heels.
+They played their home games at Bryson Field at Boshamer Stadium as members of the Atlantic Coast Conference.

 The 2013 season was one of the best in school history.
 The Tar Heels were ranked #1 in the Baseball America poll for most of the season, and won their first ACC tournament title in six years.
 They made the 2013 NCAA Division I baseball tournament as the overall number-one seed, and advanced to the 2013 College World Series.
 It was the 10th CWS appearance in school history, and their seventh appearance since 2006.